s-block/monzo-mcp/docs/wiki/FAQ.md

 placing provider tokens in model-visible inputs.

-An application that already owns a usable token can implement an `AccessTokenProvider` directly when using the Python client, but the packaged multi-user server uses the explicit broker contract.
+An application that already owns a usable token can implement an `AccessTokenProvider` directly when using `aiomonzo`, but the packaged multi-user server uses the explicit broker contract.

 ## Why is local mode the default?